Pre-workout mixes, powders, or drinks are a great way to increase energy levels, gain motivation and begin your routine.

 One of the lesser felt side effects of caffeine is anxiety.
 You can get anxious or nervous when consuming too much caffeine, which can take hours to dissipate.

 If you take a pre-workout with high levels of caffeine and don't consume caffeine regularly, you may have increased heart rate, sweating, and

 This will pass, but to help, it is advised to drink more water, lessen the amount of pre-workout you take, or find a caffeine-free option.

 Likewise, caffeine can also make you jittery.
-From a feeling of unrest to full-on leg bouncing, nervous hands and twitching, caffeine can give you the jitters and make you uncomfortable.
+From a feeling of unrest to full-on leg bouncing, nervous hands and twitching, pre-workout jitters can make you uncomfortable.

 Again, this is primarily due to the dosage levels, and lowering the intake quantity can help reduce these symptoms.

 As covered before with diarrhea, those same components can cause digestive upset that doesn’t result in the rush to a nearby restroom.

 Instead, you can get stomach pangs, tightness in your belly, and feelings of nausea.